pmq20/ruby-packer/README.md

 ## Usage

-If ENTRANCE was not provided, then a single raw Ruby interpreter executable will be produced.
+If ENTRANCE was not provided, then a single portable Ruby interpreter executable will be produced.
 ENTRANCE can be either a file path, or a "x" string as in bundle exec "x".

     rubyc [OPTION]...
 [ENTRANCE]